When a DSO Acquires a Dental Practice: What Changes in 60 Days

 The recommendations break down by who is reading.

 Researchers and dental industry analysts: The 60-day window concept generalizes to any healthcare vertical with sticky supplier or operating decisions.
 Dental is the most documented case because the state board roster and NPPES updates expose ownership changes at a cadence other healthcare segments do not match.
-The same detection mechanic applies to physician practice acquisitions, veterinary roll-ups, and ASC consolidations, with adjustments for the state-level regulatory disclosure pattern in each vertical.
+The same affiliation-tracking approach applies to physician practice acquisitions, veterinary roll-ups, and ASC consolidations, with adjustments for the state-level regulatory disclosure pattern in each vertical.

 We find the change.
 You make the call.